 Table of Contents

-Getting rid of old gear doesn’t have to be a pain or cause an impact on the environment by being dumped in a landfill.
-Instead, used outdoor equipment can be recycled to be made into new products, or enjoyed by other outdoor enthusiasts.
+Getting rid of old gear doesn’t have to be a hassle or environmental concern.
+With these responsible methods, your used outdoor equipment can be transformed into new products or find new owners.

 Remember, every item we recycle or donate is a step towards a cleaner, more sustainable environment.
 So next time you’re updating your hiking gear, consider these recycling options.
 It’s good for you, good for others, and most importantly, good for our planet.